+What legal basis do we have for using your information?
 For prospective candidates, referees and clients, our legitimate interest in your information is driven by the need to assess suitability for potential roles, to find potential candidates, to build insight into our relevant markets, and to contact clients and referees.

 We carry out a ‘balancing test’ to ensure that our processing is necessary and that your fundamental rights of privacy are not outweighed by our legitimate interests before we go ahead with such processing.
 We keep a record of these balancing tests.
 You have a right to and can find out more about the information in these balancing tests by contacting us using the details below.